Multi-IRS-Aided Doppler-Tolerant Wideband DFRC System: Numerical Experiments

-Fig.~\ref{fig:radar}d displays the minimum radar SINR with respect to the reflecting elements of IRS.
+Fig.~\ref{fig:comb}c displays the minimum radar SINR with respect to the reflecting elements of IRS.
 It is interesting to note that the increase in the number of IRS elements brings the obvious improvement of radar SINR for the multi-IRS DFRC with the optimal phase-shift compared with the non-IRS and single-IRS cases.
-Meanwhile, for IRS-aided DFRC with random phase-shifts, an increase in reflecting elements may lead to a degradation of radar SINR, thereby directly underlining the importance of phase-shift optimization.
-Finally, in the optimal phase-shift multi-IRS DFRC, beyond a certain number of reflecting elements, adding more of them provides only a marginal performance improvement.
+For IRS-aided DFRC with random phase-shifts, an increase in reflecting elements may lead to a degradation of radar SINR, thereby directly underlining the importance of phase-shift optimization.

+{Fig.~\ref{fig:comb}d plots the minimum radar SINR versus the communications SINR.
+We observe that the random IRS is ineffective in DFRC system when the communications SINR greater than 16 dB.
+Meanwhile, multi-IRS DFRC with optimal phase-shifts always provides an enhanced radar performance even though the high communications SINR threshold is set, i.e., $\xi=20$ dB.
+Compared to a standalone radar, an increase of communications SINR in DFRC leads to radar SINR loss; a higher communications SINR requirement exacerbates this deterioration in radar performance.
+It is, tehrefore, clear that IRS-aided DFRC system requires a performance trade-off between radar and communications necessitated by resource sharing.}